Embotic-xyz/Ratelimit-Check/README.md

 - Checks if specified IP addresses are rate-limited by Discord.
 - Provides detailed information about each IP address.
 - Uses Discord.js v14 for interacting with the Discord API.
-- Fetches the bot token securely from a `.env` file.
+- Fetches the bot token from the `.env` file.

 ## Prerequisites